 If you choose a fibreglass pool, you will also need to factor in the extra cost of creating the infinity edge, as this is not a simple process.
 This will cost even more if you want the infinity edge to extend around any corners.

 Overall, however, the cost of your pool will depend on the individual conditions at your property, and the design you choose for your pool.
 On average, you can expect to spend at least $25,000 in excess of what you would spend on a regular swimming pool, but it is important to consult with an experienced pool builder, as this is the only way to get a realistic estimate for your pool.
+Also, if you are thinking of upgrading your infinity pool to a smart pool, have some more money ready aside to fit in these technologies.

 Want to know more about infinity swimming pools?